lino-framework/getlino/docs/install.rst

 The ``env PATH=$PATH`` is needed to work around the controversial Debian feature of overriding the :envvar:`PATH` for security reasons (`source
 <https://stackoverflow.com/questions/257616/why-does-sudo-change-the-path>`__).

-For details about each question see the documentation about :cmd:`getlino configure`.

 Install a first site.
 You will do the following for every new site on your server.